3LPE Coating vs 3LPP Coating

 3LPE Construction Requirements:

-• Application Conditions: The application of the 3LPE coating must be carried out in a controlled environment to ensure the proper adhesion of each layer.
+Application Conditions: The 3LPE coating must be applied in a controlled environment to ensure the proper adhesion of each layer.

 3LPP Construction Requirements:

-• Surface Preparation: Like 3LPE, surface preparation is key.
-The steel must be cleaned to remove any contaminants and roughened to ensure proper adhesion of the FBE layer.
+Surface Preparation: Like 3LPE, surface preparation is critical.
+The steel must be cleaned to remove contaminants and roughened to ensure proper adhesion of the FBE layer.

-• Application Conditions: The application process for 3LPP is similar to that of 3LPE but often requires more precise control due to the higher temperature resistance of the coating.
+Application Conditions: The application process for 3LPP is similar to that of 3LPE but often requires more precise control due to the coating’s higher temperature resistance.

-Construction Requirements Summary: Both 3LPE and 3LPP require meticulous surface preparation and controlled application environments.
-However, 3LPP coatings generally require thicker applications to achieve their enhanced protective qualities.
+Construction Requirements Summary: 3LPE and 3LPP require meticulous surface preparation and controlled application environments.
+However, 3LPP coatings generally require thicker applications to enhance their protective qualities.

 5. Construction Process